 Minor because: The vendor corrected the welding procedure and performed two more stud welds that passed the examination as required by AWS D1.1.

--than-minor if: The vendor proceeded with production welding without correcting and qualifying the procedure.
+More-than-minor if: The vendor proceeded with production welding without correcting and qualifying the procedure.

 Example e.
 A Level II inspector failed to identify and document an indication on a radiograph of a weld.